peteroupc/numbers-java/api/com.upokecenter.numbers.EInteger.md

 ### GetSignedBitLengthAsInt64
     public long GetSignedBitLengthAsInt64()
-Finds the minimum number of bits needed to represent this object's value, except for its sign, in the form of a 64-bit signed integer.
+Finds the minimum number of bits needed to represent this object's value, except for its sign, and returns that number of bits as a 64-bit signed integer.
 If the value is negative, finds the number of bits in the value equal to this object's absolute value minus 1.
-For example, all integers in the interval [-(2^63), (2^63) - 1], which is the same as the range of integers in Java's and.NET's <code>long</code> type, have a signed bit length of 63 or less, and all other integers have a signed bit length of greater than 63.
+For example, all integers in the interval [-(2^63), (2^63) - 1], which is the same as the range of integers in Java's and.NET's <code>long</code>
+ type, have a signed bit length of 63 or less, and all other integers have a signed bit length of greater than 63.

 **Returns:**